skywarth/annals-of-disco/medicine/physical/ailments.md

 - Usually patient has to rotate from the leg to prevent toes from dragging on surface (on swing phase)
 - Main indicator is high-rising knee to prevent toes from scraping ground

+### Asteroid hyalosis
+- floaters in the eye
+- caused by calcium soaps deposits form inside the vitreous fluid that fills the back of the eye
+- harmless, unless it is caused by a tear on cornea
+- They glow under eye exam.
+It could remind of a snowglobe
+- They only cause visual sympots like floaters (more than usual)

 ### Folliculitis
 - It can present itself on many different body parts.
 - Appearence: Small, white-yellow acne like bump